About HEWIT

 Its aims are:

-- To establish groups to investigate and, where appropriate, assist with implementing broader collaborative initiatives, e.g. HEWIT Shared Services, Public Sector Broadband Aggregation (PSBA), WAG ICT Strategy.
+• To establish groups to investigate and, where appropriate, assist with implementing broader collaborative initiatives, e.g. Cyber Security, HEWIT Shared Services, Public Sector Broadband Aggregation (PSBA), Welsh Government, Digital Strategy.

-- To raise the profile of ICT services and developments in our own institutions, in Wales and beyond.
+• To raise the profile of Digital services and developments in our own institutions, in Wales and beyond.

 1. Membership